FDA-MyStudies/Response/README.md

 # LabKey Response Module - Implements the Response Server Functionality of the MyStudies System

-This custom module provides the Response Server functionality and services, including:
+This LabKey module provides the Response Server functionality and services, including:

 - Processing and storing all mobile app survey and active task responses
 - Issuing enrollment tokens to research organizations